roughbites/roughbites/README.md

 - 💞️ I’m looking to collaborate on non-serious learning opportunities, preferably with no deadline.
 - 📫 How to reach me: discord | roughbites
 - 😄 Pronouns: he/it
-- ⚡ Fun fact: 18 years old with learning difficulties.
-Also a furry & potential Therian.
+- ⚡ simply the best.

 <!---
 roughbites/roughbites is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.